Some thoughts after running the marshmallow challenge with kids

 Marshmallow challenge

-What I observed and learned
+What I Observed and Learned

-Team 1 - the experimenters
+Team 1 - The Experimenters

-Team 1 first experiement
+Team 1 first experiment

-At that point I told their teacher:
+At that point, I told their teacher:

-That team is going to win
+That team is going to win.

 The reason for their success, I think, was that they were experimenting and learning what worked based on their previous experience.

-Team 2 - The architects
+Team 2 - The Architects

 The second team took a very different approach.
-They decided (together) that they needed a sturdy structure to support the weight of the marshmallow and built a big strong square of straws.
+They decided (together) that they needed a sturdy structure to support the weight of the marshmallow and built a big, strong square of straws.

 Team Architect structure

-Team 3 - The look-over-the-shoulders
+Team 3 - The Look-over-the-Shoulders

 Team 3 had a very long period of time where absolutely nothing got done.
-They were turning the straws over, trying out some tape or even cracking the straws into smaller parts - without really knowing why.
+They were turning the straws over, trying out some tape, or even cracking the straws into smaller parts—without really knowing why.

-Team 3 tipi
+Team 3 tepee

 I swung by and asked if I should measure it, but they said:

-No - it’s not tall enough to be measured
+No - it’s not tall enough to be measured.

 They didn’t have time to do any more experiments.

-Team 4 - The good students
+Team 4 - The Good Students

-• They gathered ideas on a paper
+• They gathered ideas on paper

 • They voted on which idea they liked the best